SergiyStoyan/CliverBot/README.md

 # CliverBot
 Multithreaded custom item processing framework in C#.
 Provides:
-- abstract item that must be defined customly;
+- abstract items that can be defined customly;
-- multithreaded pipeline for custom processing queues of custom items;
+- multithreaded pipeline for performing custom actions on custom items which are queued;
-- storing session information so that a broken session can be restarted from the breaking point;
+- storing session information so that a terminated session can be restarted from the breaking point;
 - threaded logging;